EXCLUSIVE-Mongolia, US prepare to sign 'Open Skies' deal ahead of talks -official

 Each deal is meant to give the landlocked Asian country a Washington-backed alternative for economic development, where corruption has long deterred foreign investment.

-Resource-rich Mongolia has extensive deposits of rare earth minerals and copper, which are critical materials in short supply as U.S. President Joe Biden looks to electrify the domestic auto market.
+Resource-rich Mongolia has extensive deposits of rare earth minerals and copper, which are critical materials in short supply as Biden looks to electrify the domestic auto market.

+Oyun-Erdene, who studied in the United States, said the two countries would also sign agreements to deepen cooperation in outer space and strengthen their economic cooperation, with an eye to expanding trade.

+He said direct flights between the two countries would begin in the second quarter of 2024, offering a "great opportunity" to promote trade, tourism, business and investment.

 Mongolia has been in talks with TeslaTSLA.O Chief Executive Elon Musk over possible investment and cooperation in the electric vehicle sector.
 Musk's SpaceX has also been authorized to operate as an internet provider in the country.